Oguejiofor1234/Autovizpractice/README.md

 # Autovizpractice
-How to implement autoviz for data visualization using autovizlib It makes data analysis easy
+How to implement autoviz for data visualization using autovizlib.
+It makes data analysis easy.